 The paradigmatic weakness and adulation of the ‘I’ with respect to its ‘I’-ideal is induced by the primal father’s force applied on his fear-stricken sons, first converting their fear and goal-inhibited eros towards the father (wishing for his love and protection) and their sense of equality towards each other (identifying with each other’s equally abject position).

-There is neither contradiction nor a circular originarity in Freud’s account, rather there is a difference in the levels of the origins of each stage of identification.
+There is neither contradiction nor a circular originarity in Freud’s account here, rather there is a difference of levels in the origins of each stage of identification.
 Once we behold the homologies of what we can call the identification-function presented by Freud, we are forced here to look for even older origin than either individual or mass psychology, the origin of both.

 In Massenpsychology, chapter VII is devoted to identification of which Freud says that “identification is the earliest and most natural form of emotional attachment.”
 And in subsequent chapters Freud extensively elaborates the homology between love, hypnosis and the “fascination” operating in mass psychology.
 Thus, identification in mass psychology precedes individual psychology, just as identification in the pre-oedipal stage precedes the formation of the ‘I’-ideal and the secondary identifications and idealizations.

-The father, the mass, and the individual who is its “residue” (we will soon consider the father of myth and nostalgia in the Postscript to Massenpsychology) are homologues.
+The father, the mass, and the individual who is its “residue” are homologues.
 The search of their common origin now rests on our understanding how, for Freud, identification prevails over uninhibited eros which Beyond the Pleasure Principle had already clarified as more than sex-drive, rather as life-drive.
-For we must remember that Freud presents its full form as not merely an imposition from the primal father but as “passive masochism,” an “aptitude for reviving such ancient situations,” and what is the important, as “archaic inheritance.”
+For we must remember that Freud presents its full form as not merely an imposition from the primal father but as “passive masochism,” an “aptitude for reviving such ancient situations,” and what is the most important, as “archaic inheritance.”